fieldtrip/website/tutorial/mvpa_light.md

 ## Summary

-In this tutorial, classification across time, searchlight analysis, and time generalisation (time x time classification) were used to pinpoint *where* and *when* there is discriminative information within MEG trials.
+In this tutorial, classification across time, searchlight analysis, and time generalization (time x time classification) were used to pinpoint *where* and *when* there is discriminative information within MEG trials.
 It is worth stressing that searchlight analysis and classification across time yield complementary information: in searchlight analysis, the time points serve as features and classification is performed for each channel separately.